-- (b) including, in an authorisation under subregulation (1), a printed label identifying the patient if that label is initialled by the medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner. - (3)medical practitioner, authorised Α health professional, dentist. endorsed midwife or authorised nurse practitioner who orally authorises the emergency administration of a restricted substance to patient under a subregulation (2)(a) must, within 24 hours after giving those instructions, sign an entry in the patient's medical history clearly indicating that the medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner authorised the administration of that substance.
+(3) Α medical practitioner, authorised health professional. dentist. endorsed midwife or authorised nurse practitioner who orally authorises the emergency administration of a restricted substance to patient a under subregulation (2)(a) must, within 24 hours after giving those instructions, sign an entry in the patient's medical history clearly indicating that the medical practitioner, authorised health dentist, endorsed midwife professional. or authorised nurse practitioner authorised the administration of that substance.

-- (4) If of the opinion that it is necessary for a patient's wellbeing, a registered nurse or midwife may continue to administer a restricted substance to that patient in accordance with a verbal authorisation under subregulation (3) even though the medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner has not signed an entry in accordance with that subregulation. - (5) A person must not administer a restricted substance to a patient in a medical institution except -

-- (a) in a case to which subregulation (2)(a) or subregulation (4) applies; or - (b) as otherwise provided in the Act or these regulations; or - (c) on the written authorisation of a medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner.
+- (4) If of the opinion that it is necessary for a patient's wellbeing, a registered nurse or midwife may continue to administer a restricted substance to that patient in accordance with a verbal authorisation under subregulation (3) even though the medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner has not signed an entry in accordance with that subregulation. - (5) A person must not administer a restricted substance to a patient in a medical institution except - (a) in a case to which subregulation (2)(a) or subregulation (4) applies; or - (b) as otherwise provided in the Act or these regulations; or - (c) on the written authorisation of a medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner.